RakibulIslamIIT/Nothing/README.md

 # Nothing

-Just tring to figure out how things are done here
+Just trying to figure out how things are done here